arvislacis/webotest/README.md

 `!` Always write down the protocol as shown in example, otherwise tests won't be run.

 `!` Remember to keep in sync content between local and public websites and identical navigation structure (links), as **webotest** relies on that.
-Again, great to work with websites created on [EPiServer CMS](http://world.episerver.com/cms/) basis, as it allows to import/export website contents.
+Again, great and developed to work with websites created on [EPiServer CMS](http://world.episerver.com/cms/) basis, as it allows to import/export website contents.

 ### Why to test?